creatis-myriad/creatis-myriad.github.io/collections/_posts/2024-02-20-Multi-Modal_VAE_for_normative_modelling.md

 # Highlights

-In this paper, the authors have two contributions:
+In this paper, the authors introduce two contributions:
 * They present two multi-modal normative modelling frameworks (```MoE-normVAE```, ```gPoE-normVAE```).
 * They use a deviation metric that is based on the latent space.